Thavv1/pokerouge/MEs-Roadmap-Documentation.md

 - ### High priority
     - 🐛 Opening the chest simply moves you to a wild battle against nothingness, which you can escape after you get bored of it.
+    - 🐛 Picking up certain items in Fight or Flight is still broken.
+Workaround is leave encounter.
+    - 🐛 Modifiers that are applied to pokemon get skipped in Fight or Flight.

 - ### Medium priority
     - 🐛 PKMN Sprites and their HP/lvl bar doesn't get properly recalled when finding an ME or when meeting Rival. 🛠️